 Do you have a Creality Ender 3 or ender 3 pro 3D printer and want to get better prints?
+Then you should have the most uniform Ender 3 Cura settings.
 Follow our article for some tips from our expert about dialing in your ender 3’s Cura profile settings and machine settings.
 First, we must understand what cura does for our 3D printer.

 Cura is a great free resource for slicing your prints, which is an essential process to 3d printing.
 Cura takes your file that you want to print and turns it into g code, which is code that the ender 3 3d printer reads and tells the printer what to do.